The Big Reunion: Series 2 (2014)

 Due to massive ratings success, a second series was commissioned.
-Groups were rumoured to be reuniting for series 2 included Big Brovaz, Hear'Say, S Club 7, Busted, Mis-Teeq, East 17, All Saints, Eternal, A1, Cleopatra and Another Level.
-S Club 7 were reportedly in talks to reform for their own rival show to The Big Reunion.
+Groups rumoured to be reuniting for series 2 included Big Brovaz, Hear'Say, S Club 7, S Club Juniors, Busted, Mis-Teeq, East 17, All Saints, Eternal, A1, Cleopatra and Another Level.
+S Club 7 were also reportedly in talks to reform for their own rival show to The Big Reunion.
 During an interview on ITV Breakfast programme Lorraine in February 2013, Myleene Klass said in regards to Hear'Say reuniting, "I just can't imagine it.
 What are we going to do - sing 'Pure and Simple' on loop?
 It was nice and it was a great time in our lives, and where it was at that time is just perfect."
 It was also reported that Eternal could reform without Louise Redknapp, who initially walked away from the group in 1995.

 On 27 December 2013, ITV announced that the six bands taking part in the show's second series would be A1, Eternal, Damage, 3T, Girl Thing and a supergroup called 5th Story, comprising Blazin' Squad's Kenzie, Another Level's Dane Bowers, and former soloists Gareth Gates, Adam Rickitt, and Kavana.
 As previously reported, Eternal reunited for the show as a three-piece as Redknapp chose not to take part in their reunion.
 Additionally, Damage's lead singer Coreé Richards and A1's Paul Marazzi chose not to take part either, although Richards did appear on the show to talk about the band and meet with his bandmates one last time.

 Another Level were on the verge of signing up for the show, but Bowers' ex-bandmate Wayne Williams chose not to take part.
 In an interview with MTV UK, Williams said: "I decided not to participate in The Big Reunion because it wouldn't feel right to me...I'm in a totally different space in my life and I don't feel any need to look back."
 Another ex-bandmate Mark Baron, who now works for Alan Sugar's company Amsprop, had been forced to pull out due to Sugar not allowing him time off work.
 Bowers told the Daily Mirror: "Another Level were supposed to do it but then Mark said he couldn't because of work.
 He's married to Alan Sugar's daughter and works for him.
 You don't say no to Alan Sugar.
 I was a bit annoyed because he pulled out right at the end.
 Surely he would have known earlier.
 But his loss is my gain."

+S Club Juniors were also reportedly set to appear on the show (without original members Frankie Bridge and Rochelle Humes, who were on tour with The Saturdays) according to members Stacey Franks and Aaron Renfree, however ended up getting dropped from the lineup after fellow member Calvin Goldspink later decided not to take part.

 On 26 January 2014, it was announced that series 2 would begin airing on ITV2 on 6 February 2014.